narenratan/jird/docs/source/file_tutorial.rst

     $ jird -f 261.31 music.txt

-By default jird used Fluidsynth for playback.
+By default jird uses Fluidsynth for playback.
 We can specify which midi instruments to use by passing a comma-separated list of general midi program numbers with `-p`.
 For example to use harp (program number 47) and acoustic bass (program number 33) we can run